home-assistant/home-assistant.io/source/_components/imap.markdown

 ### {% linkable_title Configuring IMAP Searches %}

-By default, this component will count unread emails.
+By default, this integration will count unread emails.
 By configuring the search string, you can count other results, for example:

 * `ALL` to count all emails in a folder
 * `FROM`, `TO`, `SUBJECT` to find emails in a folder (see [IMAP RFC for all standard options](https://tools.ietf.org/html/rfc3501#section-6.4.4))